ahkim76/powerlifting-performance-tracker/README.md

 Currently imported the progress I made so far.
 Obviously far from done but wanted to log my progress

 To run the application, you will need Java & JavaFX installed on your device.
+When the project is finished I will create a YouTube video showcasing it.